GoogleCloudPlatform/cloud-run-button/README.md

   - `memory`: _(optional)_ memory for each instance
   - `cpu`: _(optional)_ cpu for each instance
-  - `port`: _(optional)_ if your application doesn't respect the PORT environment variable provided by Cloud Run, specify the port number it listens on.
+  - `port`: _(optional)_ if your application doesn't respect the PORT environment variable provided by Cloud Run, specify the port number it listens on
+  - `http2`: _(optional)_ use http2 for the connection
 - `build`: _(optional)_ Build configuration
   - `skip`: _(optional, default: `false`)_ skips the built-in build methods (`docker build`, `Maven Jib`, and `buildpacks`), but still allows for `prebuild` and `postbuild` hooks to be run in order to build the container image